ccollicutt/tanzu-build-service-control-plane-demo/README.md

 1. Create a specifically insecure ClusterStack and ClusterBuilder which uses image layers a few months old (therefore "insecure")
 2. Use TBS to build an image
 3. Scan the resulting image with `trivy`
-4. Update the ClusterStack with newer images
+4. Update the ClusterStack with newer images, which causes a rebuild
-5. Tell TBS to rebuild the image
 6. Scan the new image with `trivy` and compare the CVEs to the initial image

 >NOTE: This is a demo that has a lot of manual steps, but in a production situation, this would all be automated and taken care of by the TBS.
 We do some manual steps here to create "insecure" images to test with.